MGoibert/MGoibert.github.io/Research.md

 permalink: /research/
 ---

-I am currently working as an intern at [Criteo](https://www.criteo.com "Criteo homepage").
+I am currently working as an intern at [Criteo](https://www.criteo.com "Criteo homepage"){:target="_blank"}.
 My work focuses on the theoretical aspects of Deep Learning, and more specifically on Adversarial Robustness.
-You can find a nice introduction/tutorial on the subject [here](https://adversarial-ml-tutorial.org "Adversarial robustness tutorial").
+You can find a nice introduction/tutorial on the subject [here](https://adversarial-ml-tutorial.org "Adversarial robustness tutorial"){:target="_blank"}.

 More information on my work is coming soon ;)